DiscourseDB/discoursedb-core/discoursedb-io-wikipedia/README.md

 | 4b  | Article | Content | n/a |

 ## Data Sources
 The Wikipedia artifacts that are mapped to DiscourseDB are extracted with an automatic segmentation algorithm.
 They do not have idenfiers in the original data source.
-Therefore, we generate ids for each entity.
+Therefore, we generate ids for each entity using existing identifiers.

 Known limitation: Discussions on a Talk page are identified by their title.
 If multiple discussions have identical titles on the same talk page, they will map to the same identifier.